egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ~~~

-### 6.6.
-Draw irregular bar progress bar
+### 6.6.Draw an irregular border progress bar

-The following is an example of simulating the progress of the border by combining the mask (`mask`) and the fan-shaped progress bar.
-For the specific usage of `mask`, refer to [mask] (../../mask/rectangleMask)
+Below is an example, through a combination of  (`mask`and fan bezel progress bar to simulate the progress of the show.
+About `mask` specific usage, refer to [mask](../../mask/rectangleMask)

-* * First, provide a fully enclosed graphic with only borders.
+* First, provide a fully enclosed graph with only borders.
 Such as

 ![](569f036c525df.png)

-* * Use the fan-shaped progress bar described above and ensure that the area of the circle defined by the sector can completely cover the border map.
-To align the center of the sector with the center of the frame.
+* Use the pie bar described above, and make sure that the area of the circle identified by the pie can completely cover the border diagram.
+Aim the center of the fan at the center of the bezel.

-* Set the `mask' of the border to the fan-shaped progress bar, thus completing a simple border progress bar.
-You can complete the progress bar suitable for the project by modifying the masked graphics.
-For example, graphics is not a border, but a gray-box fill map.
+* Will border `mask` set to fan the progress bar, thus a simple frame progress bar has been completed.
+You can modify the masked figure to make a progress bar that fits the project, such as the figure is not a border, but a gray box filled graph.

 ![](569f036bbe628.png)